AtasieOana/Cinema-Site/README.md

 # Cinema Site
+-----
+Website of a Cinema created with HTML, CSS and JAVASCRIP

 ### Cinema Web Application
-Website of a Cinema created with HTML, CSS and JAVASCRIPT
------

 * Creating a site in HTML, CSS, JAVASCRIPT of a cinema;
 * Creating site content: Home page, pages corresponding to each movie running at the cinema, cinema program, menu, page 404;